 The colour of the wine then turns into a shade of mocha pink (?) after a good mix.
 Well, it does look like brown, misty-pink to me.
 This non-frizzy drink has a smooth texture and a medium body.
 It has a very subtle taste of sweet potato and much sweeter than original makgeolli — A typical drink for ladies.

 The Fresh Salmon Carpaccio (후레쉬 연어 카르파쵸) look so good when it arrived.
 The dish is marinated with chef special sauce, extra virgin olive oil and a bit of lemon juice – indeed da bomb for an appetizer.
 Simple, elegant and delicious!

-Next was the Korea’s formidable contestant in the world of high class cuisine, Yuk Hui 육회.
+Next was Korea’s formidable contestant in the world of high-class cuisine, Yuk Hui 육회.
 For better understanding, Yuk Hui is “sashimi” made of raw Hanwoo (Premium Korean Beef), similar to the western beef tartare.
 The finely minced beef (not ground) was lightly marinated, mixed with pine nuts and topped up with a raw egg yolk.
-Lemon slice, finely sliced radish and leek, chopped onion, and korean chilli paste were nicely arranged at the side.
-The green leaves at the sides are perilla leaves (Kkaenip) and the korean seaweed (Kim).
+Lemon slice, finely sliced radish and leek, chopped onion, and Korean chilli paste were nicely arranged at the side.
+The green leaves at the sides are perilla leaves (Kkaenip) and the Korean seaweed (Kim).

 Like most Korean food, you need to mix all the ingredients up when u eat Yuk Hui.
 It was my 1st time tasting the famed Korean delicacy….the texture of the meat is very new to me!
 It is slightly similar to raw maguro, without the bloody aftertaste of course.
 I appreciate it better when wrapping it up with the seaweed and perilla leaves.